 Here are a few ways to make e-commerce work for your product brand:

 • Use high-quality product photos.
-Your product photos are often the first thing potential customers will see, so make sure they’re sharp, well-lit, and showcases your product in the best possible light.
+Your product photos are often the first thing potential customers will see, so make sure they’re sharp, and well-lit, and showcase your product in the best possible light.

 • Write compelling product descriptions.
 In addition to providing key information about your product, your product descriptions are also an opportunity to tell your brand’s story and highlight what makes your product unique.